 To calibrate the model parameters, a representative experimental stress-strain curve was selected for each combination of temperature and nominal strain rate, see Figure 1.
 The parameters defining the athermal stress and the viscous stress , see Equations and , were first estimated using the measured initial yield strengths.
 This temporary set of parameters was subsequently used as a starting point for including the work hardening in the calibration procedure.
 To this end, each representative stress-strain curve was discretized into 100 equidistant points along the strain axis, and the experimental flow stress was expressed as

 where is a discrete value of equivalent plastic strain, is the local equivalent strain rate and is the local temperature.
 The local values of strain rate and temperature refer to the values at the minimum cross section of the tensile specimen.
 In the case of adiabatic heating, the temperature evolves with plastic straining and is estimated from Equation .
 The selected strain range was from onset of yielding until the maximum value of the locally measured strain , i.e., .
 The model parameters presented in Table 3 were optimised using Matlab [39] and a least squares method involving the measured and predicted flow stresses.
-The resulting set of parameters is presented in Table 3.
 Constants taken from the literature and used in the Taylor equation are presented in Table 4.